cjabplanalp/cjabplanalp.github.io/_pages/landing.md

 classes: wide
 ---

-I'm Cameron Abplanalp, a senior at the University of Wisconsin-Madison studying Data Science, Information Science, and Computer Science.
+I'm Cameron, a senior at the University of Wisconsin-Madison studying Data Science, Information Science, and Computer Science.
 I'm an aspiring CS professional looking to code bridges between data and people.

 <style>